penthium2/zone-updater/README.md

 auto increment the serial number of the zone

-launch vi to modify the zone
+launch vi to modify the zone in secure mode ( user login launch vi )

 check the zone